moefh/bleepscript/doc/overview.md

 Each node in the tree has an `eval()` method that evaluates the node in a given environment.
-The environment is passed as a reference-counted object, because some nodes need to keep a reference to the environment -- for example, when the node for an unnamed function definition is evaluated, it produces a `Closure` value that references the given environment.
+The environment is passed as a reference-counted object, because some nodes produce results that need to keep a reference to the environment -- for example, when the node for an unnamed function definition is evaluated, it produces a `Closure` value that references the given environment.

 ## Directory `src/bytecode`